ernop/slay-the-spire-harness/README.md

 4. obviously the dream is a complete player of the entire game - simulating every choice fully annoying part of this is having to manually enter the behavior patterns of every enemy

+Questions
+==
+1. what is the best single card to add to the starting deck for a fight with nob, cubes, or sleeping guy
+2. when cultist has 25hp and 1vuln and you have DS and 1 energy, should you strike or not?
+3. try all possible 2,3,N-card decks vs specific enemies and see what's best

 Stages
 ==